VladimirBabin/spreadsheet-evaluation-app/README.md

 - IF
 - CONCAT

-Each formula has parameters that the application computes as well (in case there are more formulas in parameters or in case a parameter contains a reference to another cell.
+Each formula has parameters that the application computes as well (in case there are more formulas in parameters or in case a parameter contains a reference to another cell).

+## Requirements
+For building and running the application you need:
+- JDK 1.8
+- Maven 3

+## Running the application locally
+There are several ways to run a Spring Boot application on your local machine.
+One way is to execute the main method in the com.vladimirbabin.wixgrow.spreadsheetevaluator.SpreadsheetEvaluatorApplication class from your IDE.

+Alternatively you can use the Spring Boot Maven plugin like so: mvn spring-boot:run

+To start the evaluation, send a GET request to localhost:8080/api/spreadsheet-evaluation.